 The Personal Income Tax (PIT) is the most common tax type in the country.
 Interestingly, many taxpayers don’t understand the way this tax is deducted and as a result, there are often questions about it.
+Here you will get detail idea about student loan interest deduction, do visit us.

 In this post, you’ll learn everything you need to know about PIT plus some short info on the history of PAN because we’ve compiled a list of 12 commonly asked questions about this tax type and their answers.